 HEENT Normal.
 Moist mucus membranes, sclera clear, good dentition.

 Neck Normal.
 Carotid pulses symmetric, no bruits auscultated.
 No jugular venous distention.
-No .
+No lymphadenopathy.

 Chest Clear to auscultation bilaterally.
 Mild dyspnea.